lukstep/ZebraPuzzle/README.md

 # Zebra Puzzle
-Simply aplication to resoliving Einstain zebra puzzle using genetic algorithm.
+Simple application to resolving Einstein zebra puzzle using genetic algorithm.
+The script support only python 3.

-To run: <code>python3 ./zebraPuzzle.py</code>
+To run <code>./zebraPuzzle.py</code>